 Recruitment: Mike suggested faculty visit campuses.
 It’s important that we align with Evergreen on this.
 We need to position ourselves in a public service mindset and align with the government, individuals, etc. There’s a lot of synergy with community stakeholders.
 Developing relationships with political science career counselors and associations are good for building relationships with faculty at other colleges.
 Cali is willing to go visit Seattle Universities and Colleges.
 Seattle Central would be great one to visit.
 Would be good to target women’s study departments.
 Mike will reach out to NW Political Science Association.
 Mike will put together a list of undergraduate directors and we can revisit this in the Fall.
 Amy would like to do a symposium with Cali in Seattle.
 Amy wants us to use our Alumni base for recruiting.
 Invite Alumni and ask to bring a friend to these.
 Please ensure that we get Alumni updated email addresses.
 We need to tap into our community involvements like soccer league, network.
 ASPA has Ron Simms.
 We could use their leadership to invite to our symposiums.
 Good to ask people with big social networks to use their social media accounts to publicize our recruiting events.

-Cali and Doreen are on the Presidential search committee.
+Cali and Doreen have volunteered to serve on the Presidential search committee.
+[Committee has not been finalized yet].

 Larry joined the meeting: